Release Date: 09/22/2017

 FREE for NASN members!

 Spotting outbreaks, taking action and using disinfectants are important as our four speakers point out and share their expertise in norovirus outbreaks, H1N1, and routine disinfection.
 Common infections are transmitted by hand contact with contaminated surfaces in the classroom and then touching of the nose, mouth or eyes.
-The purpose of this session is to enable the learner to become empowered to undertake actions to stem the spread of infectious diseases and to understand the importance of fomites in their spread in the classroom, with interventions that reduce student exposure to pathogens.
+The purpose of this session is to enable the learner to become empowered to undertake actions to stop the spread of infectious diseases and to understand the importance of fomites in their spread in the classroom, with interventions that reduce student exposure to pathogens.

 As a result of participating in this educational activity, learners will be able to